On March 3, 1891, Hugh Cale, an African-American representative in the N.C. General

 City State University was born.
 The institution's first name was Elizabeth City State Colored Normal School (1891-1939).

 The first leader, Peter W. Moore, was called a Principal (subsequent leaders would be called President, then Chancellor).
 Moore served as Principal and then President until his retirement as President, Emeritus, on July 1, 1928.
 During his tenure, enrollment increased from 23 to 355 and the faculty from two to 15 members.
 During the tenure of the second president, John Henry Bias, the institution was elevated from a two-year normal school to a four-year teachers college (1937).
 Two years later, the institution’s name was officially changed to Elizabeth City State Teachers College (1939-1963).
 The growth and elevation to teachers college changed the mission to include training elementary school principals for rural and city schools.
 The first Bachelor of Science degrees in elementary education were awarded in May of 1939.

 Between 1959 and 1963, the institution became more than a teaching college, adding 11 academic majors to the original elementary education major.
 In 1961, the college joined the Southern Association of Colleges and Schools accrediting group (SACS) and maintains its accreditation with that body to the present.
 In 1963, the N.C.
 General Assembly changed the institution’s name from Elizabeth City State Teachers College to Elizabeth City State College (1963-1969) and on, July 1, 1969, the college became Elizabeth City State University.
 In 1971, the General Assembly redefined the University of North Carolina system with 16 public institutions, including ECSU.
 Together, those institutions became constituents of The University of North Carolina (July 1972).

-On April 9, 2018 Dr. Karrie Dixon was appointed Interim Chancellor of Elizabeth City
+On December 14, 2018 Dr. Karrie Dixon was named 12th Chief Executive Officer and 7th Chancellor of Elizabeth City State University.